 - Extreme Doormat: Gong-gil.
 The opposite of a Satellite Character though and not lacking personality, just easy to walk all over.

-- Freudian Excuse: The murder of the King's mother as justification for his being so unhinged comes to the fore after one of the clowns' performances.
-It verges on an Oedipus Complex, with Gong-gil taking her role in the aforementioned play and Nok-su playing "Mommy" in private.
+- Freudian Excuse: The murder of the King's mother as justification for his being so unhinged comes to the fore after one of the clowns' performances, with Gong-gil taking her role in the aforementioned play and Nok-su playing "Mommy" in private.

 - Gallows Humour: After Jang-saeng is blinded, his jokes about the situation get downright morbid.